Rosebud (band)

-Rosebud was the name of an American popular music group which released a single, eponymous album in 1971.
+Rosebud was the name of an American popular music group which released a single and an eponymous album in 1971.

 Its members were Judy Henske, Jerry Yester, Craig Doerge, John Seiter, and David Vaught.
 The album was a follow-up to the Henske-Yester collaboration, Farewell Aldebaran.
-Perhaps to its detriment, Rosebud was seen as a democratic enterprise, with all band members contributing songs and singing, broadly in a countryish soft rock style—rather than making the best use of Henske's remarkable voice and songwriting abilities.
+Rosebud was seen as a democratic enterprise, with all band members contributing songs and singing, broadly in a countryish soft rock style.
 Following its release and a couple of live shows, the band split up, Henske and Yester divorced, and she and Doerge married.